DistantThunder/Probable-Wordlists/Real-Passwords/README.md

 ##  THESE ARE THE PASSWORDS!

-  * Their length is in their title
+  * Their length is in their title.
   * These have had duplicates removed since the initial release.
   * I generated files by the number of times each line appeared in my analysis.
 Files are available for 75, 50, 25, 10, and 5 appearances.
   * Top 196 - appeared at least 75 times - these are the MOST common passwords